collapsed-stacks/startups/questions/5446/how-to-get-overdue-payment-of-1k-from-a-retail-company-in-qatar.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-06-03
 - score: 3

-<p>There are no international small claims courts.</p>
+There are no international small claims courts.

-<p>Perhaps you could file a complaint at a small claims court if you're in the US.
+Perhaps you could file a complaint at a small claims court if you're in the US.
 But frankly, there's little chance you'll collect.
-And for all you know the reason they're not paying because they can't at the moment.</p>
+And for all you know the reason they're not paying because they can't at the moment.

-<p>In my opinion file this one as an uncollectible debt and move on.</p>
+In my opinion file this one as an uncollectible debt and move on.

-<p>Learn the lessons if applicable: try to get paid in advance (particularly when dealing with clients in developing countries), add some license management functionality to your software, whatever applies in your case.</p>
+Learn the lessons if applicable: try to get paid in advance (particularly when dealing with clients in developing countries), add some license management functionality to your software, whatever applies in your case.